Cottam, Nottinghamshire: The Church of the Holy Trinity

 The Church of the Holy Trinity is a Grade II listed building (1967), which dates from the 12th century.
 It was restored in 1869 and again in 1890.
 Its listing describes it as being built of coursed rubble and dressed stone, with ashlar quoins and dressings, and a slate roof.
 It has a single bellcote that dates from 1890.
 There was a single bell hung in the bellcote that had the following inscription: 'GOD SAVE HIS CHVRCH 1704'.
 Until 1817 there were two bells hung in the bellcote.

 The church contains a single war memorial, erected for the fallen of the parish in World War I. The memorial is made of marble and slate.
 The inscription read: 'This Memorial is Erected by the Parishioners of Cottam, in Proud and Grateful Memory of those from this Parish who fell in the Great War.
 1914-18.
 George Fenton, Frank Howard, William Howard, Percy Kitchen.
 See that their names are not forgotten.'

 The church font is also Grade II listed.
 Its listing says it dates from the 14th century, is Ashlar and Octagonal.
 The base is inscribed as follows: "Ancient font presented to Church by Archbishop …, 1918."

 The church had a history of problematic priests.
 In 1538, Sir John Hercy wrote to Thomas Cromwell, begging him to take pity on the ‘poor men of Cottam’ who were threatened by a ‘lunatic priest’.
 In 1610 the churchwardens’ presentment complained of a minister who failed to read divine service, had allowed his son Euzebius (unlicensed) to expound service and was frequenting alehouses 'in verie scandalous sorte’.

 The church was deconsecrated in 2002 and is now a private house.

 Wesleyan Chapel

 Cottam also has a former Wesleyan Methodist Chapel, built 1857.
 The chapel is now a private two-bedroom house.

-Cottam in the News
+Cottam in the news

 According to the National Crime Agency, a man was found floating in the River Trent in Cottam on 15 July 1987.
-The body was decomposed, but described by police as being aged between 50 and 60, fair and greying, with stubble and false teeth.
+The body was decomposed but was described by police as being aged between 50 and 60, fair and greying, with stubble and false teeth.
 He was 178 cm in height and had a stocky build.
 The man has never been identified, and the investigation remains open (June 2018).